Roundabout: Turbo roundabouts

-In the Netherlands, Belgium, Bosnia and Herzegovina, the United Kingdom, Finland, Spain, Poland, Hungary, Slovenia, the Czech Republic, North Macedonia and Croatia a relatively new type of two-lane roundabout designs is emerging, called "turbo roundabouts".
+In the Netherlands, Belgium, Bosnia and Herzegovina, the United Kingdom, Finland, Spain, Poland, Hungary, Slovenia, Slovakia, the Czech Republic, North Macedonia, Croatia, Germany, and the U.S. states of Alabama, California, and Florida, a relatively new type of two-lane roundabout designs is emerging, called "turbo roundabouts".
 These designs require motorists to choose their direction before entering the roundabout, thereby eliminating many conflicting paths and choices on the roundabout itself so that traffic safety is increased, as well as speed and capacity.
-These designs, seen from above, typically result in a spiralling flow of traffic, giving them the collective name of turbo roundabouts.
-As a minor drawback turbo roundabouts are often marked out such that a U-turn by means of the roundabout is not possible for drivers approaching on certain arms.
+These designs, seen from above, typically result in a spiralling flow of traffic.
+One minor drawback is that turbo roundabouts are often marked out such that a U-turn by means of the roundabout is not possible for drivers approaching on certain arms.

 Several variations of turbo roundabouts exist.
 They are frequently designed for the intersection of a major road crossing a road with less traffic.

 An early application of the principle was a six-arm and therefore relatively large (and fast) non-circular roundabout at Stairfoot, Barnsley, South Yorkshire, which was given spiral marking about 1984.
 At that time the method was considered experimental and needed special consent from central authorities.
 The turbo roundabout was formally developed in 1996 in the Netherlands by Lambertus Fortuijn, a researcher from the Delft University of Technology.
 Similar roundabouts, with spiralling lane markings, have been used for many years in the UK e.g. the A176/A127 (eastbound) at Basildon, Essex (51.561399°N 0.452934°E).
 However, it was not until 1997 that the UK's national highway authorities published guidance (DMRB TA-78/97) that in effect endorsed the use of spiral markings in certain circumstances.